ArgoZhang/SliderCaptcha/README.md

 }
 ```

+##### 2. JAVA SpringBoot
-3. Server Code（JAVA SpringBoot）：You may have precision problems, but you can use BigDecimal optimization
+You may have precision problems, but you can use BigDecimal optimization
 ```java
 @RestController
 @RequestMapping("/sliderCaptcha")